sureshk999/next-openAI-basic/README.md

 npm install

 ## Notes
-Deploys to Vercel without any issues
-Deploys to Netlify without problems
+Deploys to Vercel and Netlify without any problems